SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 ### When not to upgrade

-* When the new version is not covered by Long Term Support.
+* When the new framework version is not covered by Long Term Support.
 Details of the versions covered by LTS can be found on the [Microsoft website](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)
 * When the application is dormant or changes are very minor and infrequent
 * When the application is due to be decommissioned